Skip to main content

 Smart Export Guarantee (SEG) tariffs aren’t available in Northern Ireland.
 Specific energy suppliers may have their own export tariffs, and regulated energy suppliers have to provide export terms to relevant microgenerators.
 Get in touch with your energy supplier to see if they offer this.

-The Smart Export Guarantee is a support mechanism that ensures people that generate their own electricity are paid for the electricity they export to the grid.
+The Smart Export Guarantee is a support mechanism that ensures people that generate their own electricity are paid for electricity they export to the grid.

 This doesn’t happen automatically, so you need to sign up to get the SEG tariff.